flrhenreek/flrhenreek/README.md

 Web developer
 -------------

 I started learning to code back in October 2023, I finished a course mainly focused on Laravel then after a little break I started learning JavaScript and switched to React.
+I'm open to any jobs.

 * 🌍  I'm based in Romania
 * ✉️  You can contact me at [d.henrik70@gmail.com](mailto:d.henrik70@gmail.com)